ane/ebi/README.md

 * **Interactors** manipulate entities.
 Their job is to accept requests through the boundaries and manipulate application state.
 Interactors is the business logic layer of the application: interactors *act* on requests and decide what to do with them.
 Interactors know of request and response models called **DTOs**, data transfer objects.
 Interactors are **concrete** implementations of boundaries.

-Internally, interactors interact with other services through gateways.

-* **Gateways** are boundaries not part of the delivery interface that interactors depend upon for their program logic.
-These are useful for abstracting external interfaces.
-A database layer or a webservice are abstracted behind boundaries, and they behave exactly like other boundaries.
-The only difference is in exposure: boundaries are usually visible to the outside world, but gateways are completely inaccessible via the API.

 ![API](https://dl.dropboxusercontent.com/u/11213781/ebi/api.png)
 *What the object diagram of the program looks like.*